 The recorded shows contain content from CBS, BET, Comedy Central, Mtv, Nickelodeon and Smithsonian Channel.
 I do not experience the jitter issue with recorded content.
 For my Roku devices, only the CBS content will stream.
 All of the other content will not stream on Roku, but instead gives the same error as mentioned above for the Roku live streams.
 The other content will play on the other devices.

-With exception of the jitter issue on some live content, the other streaming issues experienced are purely with the CBS All Access application on Roku.
+With exception of the jitter issue on some live content, the other streaming issues experienced are purely with the Paramount+ application on Roku.
 I have tried working with CBS Support on these streaming issues for nearly the entire time of my subscription.